How Much of My Bathroom Should I Tile?

 Make half tiling have a purpose

-The tiling in this scheme is the star of the show, yet it barely covers half of the room.
-The designer has given ordinary white metro tiles standout by laying them in a herringbone pattern.
+The tiling in this scheme is the star of the show, yet it barely covers half the room.
+The designer has made ordinary white metro tiles stand out by laying them in a herringbone pattern.
 At the same time, the painted sections feel deliberate – the area above the basin is for storage and a mirror, while the other end of the shower (just seen in the reflection), which is finished with a stylish jagged edge, leaves room for a cabinet.

-The tiling in this scheme is the star of the show, yet it barely covers half of the room.
-The designer has given ordinary white metro tiles standout by laying them in a herringbone pattern.
+The tiling in this scheme is the star of the show, yet it barely covers half the room.
+The designer has made ordinary white metro tiles stand out by laying them in a herringbone pattern.
 At the same time, the painted sections feel deliberate – the area above the basin is for storage and a mirror, while the other end of the shower (just seen in the reflection), which is finished with a stylish jagged edge, leaves room for a cabinet.

 Work in feature tiling

 If you’ve fallen for more expensive tiles, but aren’t sure the budget will stretch, consider using them in a small area of the bathroom.
-Here, a patterned design forms an extended splashback behind the basin, yet still makes quite the impact.
+In this design by Whitman Wilde Architects, a patterned design forms an extended splashback behind the basin, yet still makes an impact.

 Reduce usage even more if needs be by choosing just enough tiles to protect the area directly behind the basin.
 Keep other tiles plain to maximise your feature.

 If you’ve fallen for more expensive tiles, but aren’t sure the budget will stretch, consider using them in a small area of the bathroom.
-Here, a patterned design forms an extended splashback behind the basin, yet still makes quite the impact.
+In this design by Whitman Wilde Architects, a patterned design forms an extended splashback behind the basin, yet still makes an impact.

 Reduce usage even more if needs be by choosing just enough tiles to protect the area directly behind the basin.
 Keep other tiles plain to maximise your feature.